jesnamol-varghese/Useless/README.md

 ### Project Demo
 # Video

-[Add your demo video link here]
-*Explain what the video demonstrates*
+The video demonstrates the working of the website earned through careful observation and paitaence.

 # Additional Demos
 [Add any extra demo materials/links]

 ## Team Contributions
-- Name : Deepak M R
+- Deepak M R : Build designs and create projects
-- Name : Jesnamol Varghese
+- Jesnamol Varghese : Design and create beautiful designs

 ---
 Made with ❤️ at TinkerHub Useless Projects